2017 World Junior Ice Hockey Championships: Group A

-The tournament was held in Bremerhaven, Germany from 11–17 December 2016.
+The Division I A tournament was held in Bremerhaven, Germany, from December 11 to 17, 2016.

 Group B

-The tournament was held in Budapest, Hungary from 11–17 December 2016.
+The Division I B tournament was held in Budapest, Hungary, from December 11 to 17, 2016.
 The hosts, entering as the bottom seed, won promotion for the second year in a row.

 Division II

 Group A

-The tournament was held in Tallinn, Estonia from 11–17 December 2016.
+The Division II A tournament was held in Tallinn, Estonia, from December 11 to 17, 2016.

 Group B

-The tournament was held in Logroño, Spain from 7–13 January 2017.
+The Division II B tournament was held in Logroño, Spain, from January 7 to 13, 2017.

 Division III

-The tournament was held in Dunedin, New Zealand from 16–22 January 2017.
+The Division III tournament was held in Dunedin, New Zealand, from January 16 to 22, 2017.
 Turkey defeated China in the Gold medal game to achieve promotion to Division II.
 Chinese Taipei returned to play for the first time since 2011, losing all but their final game.